 - 2. Label the provided keyed, 12-well strip tube to distinguish positions 1-6 from positions 7-12 (see strip tube illustration). - 3.
 If necessary, cut the strip tube in half so it will fit into a mini-centrifuge with a strip tube adapter. - 4.
-Pipette 10 $\mu L$ of Reference Sample into positions 1 and 2 of the keyed strip tube. - 5.
+Pipette 10 μ L of Reference Sample into positions 1 and 2 of the keyed strip tube. - 5.
 Pipette the calculated volume of water required for each sample into the respective positions in the keyed strip tube. - 6.
 Pipette the calculated volume of RNA required for each sample into the appropriate position in the keyed strip tube, using a fresh pipette tip for each sample. - 7.
 Once the patient sample has been added to the strip tube, it is recommended to place the sample tube in a sample tube rack, maintaining the order with which the sample was added to the strip tube.
 This is for verification that samples were added in the intended order after all samples are added to the strip tube. - 8.
-Once all samples have been added to the strip tube, verify that the sample order was maintained in the strip tube (the Run Set Worksheet may be used for verifying sample order). - If needed, edit the Run Set ID using the Web Application software to reflect the sample order in the final layout (refer to nCounter Analysis System User Manual for instructions on editing an existing Run Set ID). - 9.
-After the sample order has been verified, place the individual RNA sample tubes back on ice. - Create a master mix containing 130 μL of the Hybridization Buffer and 65 μL of the Reporter CodeSet.
-Note: If the Reporter CodeSet was stored on ice allow it to equilibrate
+Once all samples have been added to the strip tube, verify that the sample order was maintained in the strip tube (the Run Set Worksheet may be used for verifying sample order). - a.
+If needed, edit the Run Set ID using the Web Application software to reflect the sample order in the final layout (refer to nCounter Analysis System User Manual for instructions on editing an existing Run Set ID). - After the sample order has been verified, place the individual RNA sample tubes back on ice. - 10.
+Create a master mix containing 130 μL of the Hybridization Buffer and 65 μL of the Reporter CodeSet.

-Note: If the Reporter CodeSet was stored on ice, allow it to equilibrate to room temperature for 1 minute before adding Hybridization Buffer.
+Note: If the Reporter CodeSet was stored on ice, allow it to equilibrate to room temperature for 1 minute before adding Hybridization

-- Mix by pipetting and briefly spin down the master mix.
-Note: Do not ad master mix on ice. - 12.
-Pipette 15 $\mu L$ of master mix into each of the 12 wells.
+- 11. Mix by pipetting and briefly spin down the master mix. - Note: Do not ad master mix on ice. - 12.
+Pipette 15 μL of master mix into each of the 12 wells.
 Use a fresh pipette tip for each well.

-Note: After completion of the next step, the strip tube must be placed in the heat block at 65°C within 15 minutes.
+Note: After completion of the next step, the strip tube must be placed in the heat block at 65° C within 15 minutes.

-- 13. Add 5 $\mu\text{L}$ Capture ProbeSet to each well, using a new pipette tip for each well. - 14.
-Cap the strip tube wells and mix the reagents by inverting the strip tube several times and flicking with a finger to ensure complete mixing. - Briefly spin down the samples in the strip tube in a picofuge or minicentrifuge (at < 3000 × g).
+- 13. Add $5\,\mu\text{L}$ Capture ProbeSet to each well, using a new pipette tip for each well. - 14.
+Cap the strip tube wells and mix the reagents by inverting the strip tube several times and flicking with a finger to ensure complete mixing. - 15.
+Briefly spin down the samples in the strip tube in a picofuge or minicentrifuge (at $< 3000 \times g$).